bluez/bluer/bluer/README.md

     * async IO interface with `AsyncRead` and `AsyncWrite` support
 * database of assigned numbers
     * manufacturer ids
-    * GATT services, characteristics and descriptors
+    * service classes, GATT services, characteristics and descriptors

 Currently, some classic Bluetooth (BR/EDR) functionality is missing.
 However, pull requests and contributions are welcome!